#Featured

 Integration with Academic Curriculum

 In the British curriculum, extracurricular activities are often viewed as separate from the academic curriculum, serving as opportunities for enrichment and personal development outside of formal classroom instruction.
-While extracurricular participation may enhance a student's overall educational experience, there is typically less integration between extracurricular activities and academic coursework.
+While extracurricular participation may enhance a student's overall educational experience, there typically less integration between extracurricular activities and academic coursework.

 In contrast, the American curriculum emphasizes integrating extracurricular activities with the academic curriculum, recognizing the value of hands-on learning experiences and real-world applications of knowledge.